 Hon.
 James M. Peck is global co-chair of Morrison & Foerster’s Business Restructuring & Insolvency Group and is based in the firm’s New York office.

-Before his appointment, Judge Peck was in private practice for over 35 years, concentrating for much of that time on bankruptcy law, business reorganization, and creditors’ rights.
+Before his judicial appointment, former Judge Peck was in private practice for over 35 years, concentrating for much of that time on bankruptcy law, business reorganization, and creditors’ rights.
 He was a partner in the reorganization and finance section of Duane Morris LLP and co-head of the business reorganization department of Schulte Roth & Zabel LLP.
 He is recommended by Legal 500 US in the area of corporate restructuring.